 Even at this early date interest in environmental conservation and countryside activities was growing (the famous mass trespass on Kinder Scout took place in 1932), but the complex negotiations that would ultimately lead to the formation of the Peak District National Park were delayed by the Second World War, and did not come to fruition until 1951.
 Hope Works has cooperated closely with the Park Authority through the years, and this has ensured things like landscaping and tree planting to minimise the visual impact of quarrying works, as well as various measures to reduce dust and emissions.
 One feature of the agreements with the Park Authority is that the greater part of the output of the Cement Works would be moved by rail, so reducing the impact of heavy road traffic on the local road system, and incidentally ensuring the survival of the branch line railway.

 In the 1960s, the Works — by now a part of the Blue Circle Group — underwent a major reconstruction and capacity increase.
 In 2001, Blue Circle became part of the international Lafarge Group.
 In 2012, Lafarge merged their UK construction materials business with that of Tarmac.
-A condition of the merger imposed by the Competition Commission was that some of the combined assets be divested, and the Hope facility was sold off to become Hope Construction Materials.
+A condition of the merger imposed by the Competition Commission was that some of the combined assets be divested, and the Hope facility was sold off as Hope Construction Materials.
+The latter company became part of the Breedon group in 2016, and now trades as Breedon Cement.

 In addition to the outward flow of cement traffic, there is a small amount of inward traffic by rail.
 The greater part of this is fuel to heat the cement kilns.
 At one time, this consisted mainly of coal, but more recently alternative fuels from waste materials, such as used car tyres, are being used.
 In addition to reducing costs, use of such materials is environmentally friendly, being at the same time carbon neutral and reducing landfill.

 Given the industrial nature of the traffic, the line is surprisingly rural in nature, running for 1½ miles (nearly 2 km) through attractive, leafy countryside.